 If your recoupment is greater than \$25,000 you may be eligible for a payment plan.
 Payment plans are not guaranteed and apply only to active contracts.
-It the contract terminates prior to the completion of the recoupment any payment plan that was granted no longer applies.
+If the contract terminates prior to the completion of the recoupment, any payment plan that was granted no longer applies.

 - .
-If your recoupment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months - If your recoupment is for a twelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months - If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan
+If your recoupment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months - .
+If your recoupment is for a twelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months. - .
+If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan

 HHSC Rate Analysis Department must receive your written request for a payment plan at one of the below addresses by hand delivery, U.S. mail or special mail delivery, or email (faxes will not be accepted).
-A payment plan request must be received no later than the "Review Period Expires" date shown above and below.
-A payment plan request not received by the stated deadline will not be accepted.
+A payment plan request must be received by the stated deadline will not be accepted.
 A payment plan request post-marked prior to the stated deadline but received after the due date will not be accepted.

-A written payment plan request must be submitted to the Director for Long Term Services and Supports at the below address
+A written payment plan request must be submitted to the Director for Long Term Services and Supports at the below address.

 Texas Health and Human Services Commission Rate Analysis Department, MC H-400 P.O.
+Box 149030

+P.O.
 Box 149030 Austin, TX 78714-9030

+Special Mail Delivery

-Special Mail Delivery: Texas Health and Human Services Commission Rate Analysis Department, MC H-400 Brown-Heatly Building 4900 N. Lamar Blvd.
-Austin, TX 78751-2316
+Taxas Health and Human Services Commission

+Rate Analysis Department, MC H-400

+Brown-Heatly Building

+4900 N. Lantar Blvd.

+Austin TX 78755-2916